What Is Ethical Secondhand Fashion?

 By Chiara Spagnoli Gabardi

 In fact, a new UK study claimed that more than half of the consumers in the key 25-34 age group are buying secondhand fashion these days.
-But that’s not the only good news: the study says that over 50% of those surveyed have repaired their damaged or worn-out clothes, and a whopping 75% of 16-24 year-old Britons say they have swapped fashion items with others or would be interested in doing so in the future.
+But that’s not the only good news!
+The study also says that over 50% of those surveyed have repaired their damaged or worn-out clothes.
+And a whopping 75% of 16-24 year-old Britons say they have swapped fashion items with others or would be interested in doing so in the future.

-There’s a clear trend being seen that’s moving away from brand-new fashion purchasing, whether that’s for ecological or purely money-saving reasons.
+There’s a clear trend being seen that’s moving away from brand-new fashion.
+But whether that’s for ecological or purely money-saving reasons, we don’t know.

 Consumer Confusion